DODO-unique/racckUtils/util/temporal/README.md

 # 🕰️ Imperium Time Format

-A Python utility for converting between standard UNIX epoch time and a custom format called **Imperium**—a six-digit compressed datetime system with built-in validation, leap year support, and some wild walrus operator magic.
+A Python utility for converting between standard UNIX epoch time and a custom format called **Imperium**—a six-digit compressed datetime system with built-in validation, leap year support, and some wild walrus operator magic (at least I tried 🧍‍♂️).

 Built for projects that need compact, readable, version-stable timestamps in logs or IDs.